DiegoHitzges/Learning-Depths-from-Events/README.md

 We present two versions of the network, identical in architecture except for their last layer.
 In the single-pixel version, the network estimates the depth at the selected pixel, positioned centrally within the Sub-DSI.
 In the multi-pixel version, the output is a 3x3 grid, providing depth estimates for the selected pixel as well as its adjacent pixels.

-### Results
+### Performance

-On the MVSEC indoor flyinig sequence, our approach has outperformed the state-of-the-art (SOTA) DSI-based method by 40% with regards to the MAE.
-Compared to the SOTA non-DSI approach, we reduced the MAE by over ...%.
-Moreover, we strongly outperformed all existing learning-based methods.
+On the MVSEC indoor flying sequence, our approach outperforms the state-of-the-art (SOTA) DSI-based method, reducing the mean absolute error (MAE) by 40% when applying the same filter to both methods.
+Compared to the SOTA non-DSI approach, we achieve a reduction in MAE of over 47%.
+Additionally, by applying a less strict filter, our method increases the number of depth-estimated pixels by a factor of 3.88, while still providing SOTA results.
+On this expanded set of pixels, our approach achieves an MAE 22% lower than the MAE of the SOTA DSI method on its original, much smaller set of pixels.
+The superiority of our method was further confirmed by retraining and testing on the DSEC sequence "Zurich City 04a.

 Hier Video oder Bild einfügen von Vergleich